sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 ## Adding coverage

-An operator shows `-` until some spec claims it.
+An operator shows `missing spec` in the `spec coverage` column until some spec claims it.
 To fix that, add or extend a spec in `tests/proptest/op_specs/` and set its `aten_ops` to the operator name(s) **as this page lists them**: the page drops `_`-prefixed identifiers and merges in-place variants, so the trace name is not always the row name (`conv2d` traces `aten::_convolution`).

 If t2n cannot translate the operator, the spec still belongs in the
 catalog: put it in the themed module it would live in once supported and give it an `nnef_gap`, instead of leaving the row unmeasured.
 Placing it by family rather than by support status is deliberate, so that implementing the operator later means deleting one field rather than moving the spec between files.
-Rows that get no spec at all are recorded in `op_specs/untranslated.py` with a reason.
+Rows that get no spec at all are rare: they are recorded in `op_specs/untranslated.py` with a reason and are listed in the support page appendix, outside both comparison denominators.

 `tests/test_proptest_aten_attribution.py` traces every spec and checks its declaration, so a spec that drifts onto a different operator fails there